 Since 2003, GEO and Cornell, through their respective management teams and representatives, have discussed a potential strategic combination on a number of occasions.
-In 2004 and again in 2007, the companies undertook extensive due diligence and entered into negotiations regarding definitive merger agreements.
-However, the companies did not consummate a transaction in either year.
+In 2004, the companies undertook extensive due diligence and entered into negotiations regarding a definitive merger agreement.
+However, the companies could not agree on the financial and other terms of a proposed transaction.